Pineapple juice: Market

 Countries consuming the most pineapple juice in 2017 were Thailand, Indonesia and the Philippines, having combined consumption of 47% of the world total.
 The consumption of pineapple juice in China and India is low compared to their populations.
 In 2019, the countries that consumed the most pineapple juice were Spain, France and Germany, consuming about half of the world total.
 Spain was the largest producer of pineapple juice in Europe, with France and Italy as secondary producers.

-According to the Center for the Promotion of Imports the leading consumers of pineapple juice in Europe from 2017-2021 were France, Germany, Spain, United Kingdom, Belgium and Italy.
-And the main importers of pineapple juice in Europe from 2017-2021 were the Netherlands, France, Germany, Spain, Belgium and United Kingdom.
+According to the Center for the Promotion of Imports the leading consumers of pineapple juice in Europe from 2017 to 2021 were France, Germany, Spain, United Kingdom, Belgium and Italy.
+The main importers of pineapple juice in Europe from 2017 to 2021 were the Netherlands, France, Germany, Spain, Belgium and United Kingdom.

 Beverages

-The tepache is made from the skin and core of pineapples, sugar cane and cinnamon.
+Tepache is made from the skin and core of pineapples, sugar cane and cinnamon.
 Developed in Puerto Rico as its national drink, the piña colada is a cocktail made with white rum, coconut cream, and pineapple juice.
 Developed in Singapore, the Singapore sling is a cocktail made with Gin, Cherry brandy, Cointreau, Bénédictine, lemon juice, pineapple juice and bitters.
 The Staten Island Ferry is a cocktail made of Malibu rum and pineapple juice.